nanobox-io/nanobox-docs/source/app-config/boxfile/worker.html.md

     - path/to/dirB
 ```

+For more details, view the [Nonpersistent Writable Directories doc](/app-config/nonpersistent-writable-dirs/).

 ## Custom Logs
 Many apps and frameworks log to files stored in the file system. `log_watch`'s allow you to include any entries written to these log files in your unified log stream.
-More information is available in the [Logs doc](/getting-started/logs).
+More information is available in the [Application Logs doc](/app-config/app-logs/).

 #### log_watch
 ```yaml